nocobase/nocobase/README.md

 NocoBase is in early stage of development and is subject to frequent changes, please use caution in production environments.

+NocoBase v0.10 has been released, see [v0.10: update instructions](http://docs.nocobase.com/welcome/release/v10-changelog) for details.

 ## We are hiring

 We are looking for full-time, remote product design and development colleagues to join the team.
 If you have a strong interest in NocoBase, please feel free to email us at hello@nocobase.com.